-When you call in to speak with the customer service team of a cable company to cancel your contract, you might expect some hiccups, but overall would expect it to be relatively easy.
+When you call the customer service team of a cable company to cancel your contract, you might expect small hiccups, but overall you expect it to be relatively easy.

 Block called customer retentions to cancel his contract with Comcast.
-After repeatedly asking the retentions specialist whether he could cancel his service over the phone or not, he couldn’t get a straight answer.
+After repeatedly asking the retentions specialist if he could cancel his service over the phone, he couldn’t get a straight answer.

 Dell continue to battle their haunted reputation of poor tech support, just because they chose to outsource their support team cheaply.

 And what’s more, 95% of customers who have had a negative experience said they told someone about it – quickly spreading negative word-of-mouth.

 Recruiting the right people to join your customer service team can be one of the most tactful ways of getting your business ahead.
 When your customers have positive interactions with your support team: